-Students who complete the requirements for this program will have met the following objectives:

-- Design and execute a plan using disciple making church saturation to finish the Great Commission in a specific region - 2.
+- Students who complete the requirements for this program will have met the following objectives: - 1.
+Design and execute a plan using disciple making church saturation to finishing the Great Commission in a specific region - 2.
 Write and implement a personal plan to ensure success in both personal life and ministry priorities - 3.
 Learn to mentor ministry leaders for personal and professional integrity - 4.
-Develop skills for leading, directing, and equipping ministry volunteers and other pastors - 5.
-Experience spiritual disciplines to help sustain personal spiritual wellbeing - 6.
-Expand ministry by training and developing church planters and other pastors - Seek to measurably finish the Great Commission within a specified and limited scope through disciple making church saturation - 8.
+Develop skills for leading, directing, and equipping ministry volunteers and other pastors - Experience spiritual disciplines to help sustain personal spiritual wellbeing 5. - 6.
+Expand ministry by training and developing church planters and other pastors - 7.
+Seek to measurably finish the Great Commission within a specified and limited scope through disciple making church saturation - 8.
 In a written ministry project, identify and document problems, solutions, principles, and issues that will assist others in finishing the Great Commission within the same or similar cultural context

-Required Courses: Master of Ministry in Church Growth (MMin)
+Program Requirements: Bachelor of Ministry in Church Growth (Degree Completion)